 - Human milk may separate into layers of milk and cream during storage.
 Many mothers take the milk out of the fridge and are shocked when it has separated into layers.
 I shudder to think of all the perfectly good milk that has been dumped because moms thought it had spoiled.
 The cream (hindmilk) in human milk rises to the top, just like cow’s milk.

-- Gently shake it to mix the fat that has separated.
-Breastmilk may look bluish, greenish, yellowish, or brownish according to what you have eaten recently, as well as the percentage of foremilk it contains.
-Foremilk expresses at the beginning of a pumping session may look thinner and bluish, like skim milk.
+- Breast milk may look bluish, greenish, yellowish, or brownish according to the percentage of foremilk it contains.
+Foremilk expressed at the beginning of a pumping session may look thinner and bluish, like skim milk.
 Hindmilk expressed later in the feeding may look thicker or creamier, and have a yellow tint.
 The yellow tint is especially pronounced during the first week or so of nursing while the milk still contains colostrum.

 How Much Milk to Leave for Your Baby

 Average intake by age: birth to 2 months: 2-5 ounces per feeding; two to four months: 4-6 ounces per feeding; and from four to six months: 5-7 ounces per feeding.
 Average intake by weight: The average baby who isn’t eating anything but milk needs about two and a half ounces per pound of weight.
+As a rule of thumb, leave about one ounce for every hour you’re separated from your baby.
 Some babies need more, some need less in order to gain weight adequately.
-A ten-pound baby needs about 25 ounces in twenty-four hours (round up an ounce or two to be on the safe side – say 28 ounces), which means that if he eats eight times in 24 hours, he would need a little over 3 ounces at each feeding.
+A ten pound baby needs about 25 ounces in twenty-four hours (round up an ounce or two to be on the safe side – say 28 ounces), which means that if he eats eight times in 24 hours, he would need a little over 3 ounces at each feeding.
 You’ll get a feel for how much he will eat at each feeding as he begins to take bottles on a regular basis.